 Migration interval: During fall migration, the species feeds on fruit, especially figs (Cramp 1998), and prefers locations where surface water is available.
 It is possible that the availability of food and surface water is a limiting factor during autumn migration, particularly on the Aegean islands.

 - Broad-leaved deciduous forests

-- Sclerophyllic bushes, garrigue and maquis
+- Hardwood bushes, garrigue and maquis

-- > Shrublands
+- Shrubs and bushes

 - Cultivated land.

 Eastern Imperial Eagle (Aquila heliaca)